JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

 ### Complex Example
-In this example we will go through the implementation of the coupled standard maps from our [Predefined Systems](predefined/#DynamicalSystemsBase.Systems.coupledstandardmaps).
+In this example we will go through the implementation of the coupled standard maps from our [Predefined Dynamical Systems](@ref).
 It is the most complex implementation and takes full advantage of the flexibility of the constructors.
 The example will use a Functor as equations of motion, as well as a sparse matrix for the Jacobian.

-Coupled standard maps is a big mapping that can have arbitrary number of equations of motion, since you can couple `N` [standard maps](predefined/#DynamicalSystemsBase.Systems.standardmap) which are 2D maps, like:
+Coupled standard maps is a big mapping that can have arbitrary number of equations of motion, since you can couple `N` standard maps which are 2D maps, like:

 ```math
 \theta_{i}' = \theta_i + p_{i}' \\